 Before you decide to get a link from a site, evaluate the value of the linking page and the linking site.
-I have found 10 factors which can help.
-If you know of any other factors, then please share it in the comment section below.
-Here are my 10 factors:
+I have found 10 factors that can help:

-Page Rank of the potential linking page and the linking site.
+1. Page rank of the potential linking page and the linking site

-Through Cache date of the linking page you can find out, how frequently the linking page is crawled and indexed.
-If cache date is more than 3 months old, then the page is not worth targeting as bots may have stopped crawling the web page.
+Through the cache date of the linking page, you can find out how frequently the linking page is crawled and indexed.
+If the cache date is more than 3 months old, then the page is not worth targeting as bots may have stopped crawling the web page.

-Use site: command on Google to find out whether the page is in the Google Index or not.
-If site: command doesn’t return any results, then simply copy and paste the contents of the page in Google search bar.
+Use the ‘site:’ command on Google to find out whether the page is in the Google Index or not.
+If the site: command doesn’t return any results, then simply copy and paste the contents of the page in Google search bar.
 If the page doesn’t come up on SERP for its own contents then it is not in the Google Index and hence not worth targeting.

 Ideally the number of outgoing links (both internal and external) on a webpage should not be more than 30.
 More the number of outgoing links on a web page, lesser is the value of a link from that page.
 So if a potential linking page has more than 100 outgoing links, then it is not worth targeting.

 I used the word ‘almost’ because they do pass some link metrics.
 But the amount they pass that can be considered optimum for improving rankings is still in question.
 Therefore for the best practice, stick to direct do-follow links.